 Through this experience, we now know exactly what challenges and pain points enterprises face as they navigate the waters of a fast-changing, video-centric world - and the innovative technology that can be used to overcome them.

-To help organizations become equipped to effectively handle the rise of video within the enterprise, here’s some common questions from our customers - along with insights on how our modern digital asset management (DAM) tools can help.
+To help organizations become equipped to effectively handle the rise of video within the enterprise, here’s some common questions from our customers - along with insights on how our modern digital asset management (DAM) system can help.

 How can we manage video alongside other content it’s related to?

 Too often, video gets treated differently out of necessity because of the challenges its size and complexity present.
 The downside is video content (and the teams that produce video content) end up siloed and disconnected from the rest of the organization.
 If your company is moving toward a more omnichannel marketing approach and/or needs to manage video side by side with other content like documents, image files, 3D models, etc., requiring teams to manage all of this across multiple systems or coordinate production and delivery timetables across siloed teams is a recipe for disaster.

 Instead, make sure you have the Content Services Platform (CSP) backbone that can manage all your content, alongside all the video content and other data that drives your core business processes.

 Do I need a dedicated Media Asset Management (MAM) solution?
 Can I use a Digital Asset Management (DAM) solution for managing videos?